 This type of statistical analysis is used to study the relationships between variables within a sample, and you can make conclusions, generalizations or predictions about a bigger population.
 In other words, the sample accurately represents the population.

 Moreover, inference statistics allows businesses and other organizations to test a hypothesis and come up with conclusions about the data.

-One of the key reasons for existing of inferential statistics is because it is usually too costly to study an entire population of people or objects.
+One of the key reasons for the existing of inferential statistics is because it is usually too costly to study an entire population of people or objects.